hthuman/tech-interview-tips/_pages/collaboration.md

 If they make a suggestion, listen.
 I've flat out said "try using a hashmap" to a candidate who told me it wasn't going to work.

+## Ask questions

+Many problems are deliberately phrased ambiguously to test the candidate.
+Ask for clarification on inputs or other conditions, even if it's just to verify assumptions you think are safe.

+Also, don't be afraid to ask your interviewer for help.
+Ask if you're on the right track, ask if your solution sounds good, ask if there's any issues with starting to code, etc.

+If you were at work, you would be expected to reach out to unblock yourself instead of struggling on your own.
+Bring that mindset into the interview.

 ## Hints are normal

 I've given my interview questions to candidates of all levels and I almost always give at least one hint to help them find the answer.